-In 2014, California received the third-highest number of overseas travelers of all the United States.
-New York ranked first, and Florida was the second-most visited state according to statistics published by The United States States Department of Commerce, Office of Travel and Tourism.
+In 2018, California received the third-highest number of overseas travelers of all the United States.
+New York ranked first, and Florida was the second-most visited state according to statistics published by the national Travel and Tourism Office.

 California was the destination of approximately 223 million total domestic and international travelers in 2011.
 California tourism is one of the state’s largest employers (providing employment for around 873,000 residents in 2011) and among the top gross state product export-oriented industries.

 Californians themselves are the mainstay of the state’s travel and tourism industry, comprising 76 percent of domestic travel and accounting for roughly 159 million person-trips.
 Out-of-state visitors account for about 49 million person-trips to and through the state, and California’s top domestic markets in 2011 were Arizona, Nevada, Texas, Oregon, Washington and New York.
 California garnered a 11.21% share of total U.S. domestic-leisure travel market in 2011, and 22.2% of all overseas travel to America.